09 October 2023

 - Simulation games.
 These are used to upgrade clinicians’ and medical researchers’ technical knowhow, monitoring, and medical procedures.
 Immersive simulations are often used to enhance patients’ health by making them visualize the health-related behavioral consequences.

 In this section we have collected examples of gamification in healthcare and wellness applications.
-You’ll see how gamification simplifies medication management and allows patients to understand their chronic conditions better.
+You’ll see how wellness gamification and mental health gamification simplifies medication management and allows patients to understand their chronic conditions better.
 Gamification techniques can also make the repetitive fitness routine tasks more rewarding and engaging.

 Self-Management Medication and Chronic Condition Apps